-Red-footed tortoises are commonly known as red-leg, red-legged, or red-foot tortoise, and the savanna tortoise.
-As well as local names, such as carumbe or karumbe, which means ‘slow moving’ in Brazil and Paraguay.
+Red-footed tortoises are commonly known as red-leg, red-legged, or red-foot tortoise, the savanna tortoise, as well as local names, such as carumbe or karumbe, which means ‘slow moving’ in Brazil and Paraguay.

 Red-foot Tortoise Identification